shawnzhang12/Drum-HIEEEro/README.md

 2. Change the one line in main.py to match your current directory.
 Then run by entering `python3 main.py` in terminal.
 <img src="images/2.png" width="400">

-3. Select Song and Difficulty
+3. Select Song and Difficulty.
 <img src="images/1.png" width="400">

 4. The song will start and the notes will drop!
 Have fun Drumming!